alessiovmagri/testinground/README.md

 testinground
 ============

-This is a repo for testing connection between IDE
+This is a repo for testing connection between IDE test